 – Other travel guitars.
 The travel guitar brand is the one I used before.
 It was 76cm long and required one step for assembly (the LapAxe is pick and play and 62cm long) but the scale was natural, similar to my Gibson SG.
 I’ll always keep an eye out for more portable natural scale guitars and also smaller ones that tune to standard

-There’s a plethora of options out there and the quest is to find one that works for you.
+There’s a plethora of options out there to assemble your mobile guitar setup and the quest is to find one that works for you.
 The above setup is my ‘ultimate’ for the moment, but it may change once new gear comes out.

 Ultimately my goal is to be able to play everywhere and anywhere – hope that is your goal too.